L. to R.- Alex Kizer, OIC, Jon Peccia, US Diplomat and Hadi Bari, OIC

 The aim of our project is to make it possible for foreign policymakers, negotiators and other top officials to become capable of producing unprecedented major breakthrough results.

 This is a ground breaking project.
 There is no other project in or out of governments like it!

-Through the use of the ontology based programs we advocate, officials will become able to resolve major global security threats and humanitarian challenges that no one so far has been able to resolve.
+Through the ontology based programs we advocate, officials will become able to resolve major global security threats and humanitarian challenges that no one so far has been able to resolve.

-Our Program Associates are assigned to one of the following positions………
+Our Program Associates are assigned to one or two of the following tasks………

 1-Program Associates research the officials of assigned governments and multilateral institutions.
 They send e-mails and call officials to share information about the breakthrough programs we advocate.
 Those based in New York, Washington or other world capitals may also meet with officials depending on project needs.

-To apply for our Program Associate position, applicants are asked to send their resume via the link below.
-We will send instructions to follow for the next step.
+To apply for our Program Associate position applicants are asked to send their resume via the link below and call us the same day. at 1-856-596-6679

 "This is the true joy in life, being used for a purpose recognized by yourself as a mighty one; being a force of nature instead of a feverish, selfish little clod of ailments and grievances, complaining that the world will not devote itself to making you happy.